dbb1292/dbb1292.github.io/_posts/2014-08-09-Fear-Not-Reason-1.md

 ---
 layout: post
 published: true
 title:  Do not be afraid – Why Not?
-Reason #1
+Reason 1
 category: articles
-tags: Fear, Anxiety, Peace, God’s Presence
+tags: Fear, Anxiety, Peace, Gods Presence
 author: Daniel Baker
-date: " 2014-08-09 "
+date: "2014-08-09"
 ---

 You have probably had people tell you “Oh there is nothing to be afraid of.”
 Whenever I hear that my first thought is, “Now I know there is something to be afraid of.”
 My second thought is “Why shouldn’t I be afraid?”
 Usually the answers to that question just reinforce my first thought!
 Your experience is probably similar to mine.